-Our compensation program consists of three basic elements: (i) base salary; (ii) bonus (both pre-determined based on our performance and individual performance based); and (iii) equity awards.
+Our compensation program consists of three basic elements: (i) base salary; (ii) bonus (both predetermined based on our performance and individual performance based); and (iii) equity awards.
 These components work together in determining the overall compensation of our executive officers.
 Base Salary: Each executive officer receives a base salary determined by the Compensation Committee to be commensurate with the officer's area of responsibility and that officer's areas and extent of responsibility in relation to our performance as a whole.
 The determination of this component is made at the first Compensation Committee meeting during each fiscal year, and is set for the ensuing fiscal year, or at other meetings as deemed necessary by the Compensation Committee.
 Such base salaries are intended to provide the executive officer with a competitive and equitable living salary.

-Bonus: The Compensation Committee establishes our bonus program for all executive officers and other employees of the Company, after receiving recommendations from the Chief Executive Officer, the Executive Vice Chairman and the Chief Operating Officer for each individual executive officer and employee.
-The bonus program is based on both pre-determined levels of Company performance and bonus levels set for each executive officer based on individual performance.
+Bonus: The Compensation Committee establishes our bonus program for all named executive officers, after receiving recommendations from the Chairman and the Chief Executive Officer, and when the offices were occupied, the Executive Vice Chairman and the Chief Operating Officer, for each individual named executive officer.
+The bonus program is based on both pre-determined levels of company performance and bonus levels set for each named executive officer based on individual performance.
+Additionally, for fiscal 2011, bonus calculations for certain of our executive officers will be calculated in part based upon the performance of their respective divisional responsibilities.

-Executive officers receive bonus payments based on the Company's achievement of pre-determined profit goals approved by the Compensation Committee each fiscal year.
-For the fiscal years ended January 31, 2007, January 31, 2008, and January 31, 2009, the profit goals and the bonus amount associated with each of those goals were as follows:
+Executive officers receive bonus payments based on the company's achievement of pre-determined profit goals approved by the Compensation Committee each fiscal year.
+For the fiscal years ended January 31, 2008, January 31, 2009, and January 31, 2010, the profit goals and the bonus amount associated with each of those goals were as follows: